awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

       awsmobile init <awsmobile-project-id>

-   The awsmobile-project-id is the name of the existing backend project in the Mobile Hub.
+   The awsmobile-project-id is the id of the existing backend project in the Mobile Hub.
 This command helps attach an existing backend project to your app.

 #.
 Remove the attached awsmobile project from the backend.